mondaycom/vibe/CONTRIBUTING.md

 ## Issue reporting

-For new features, suggestions, or general questions, please make sure to open a [discussion](https://github.com/mondaycom/vibe/discussions) first.
+For new features, suggestions, or general questions, please make sure to create a [discussion](https://github.com/mondaycom/vibe/discussions) first.

-If you found a bug, please [open an issue](https://github.com/mondaycom/vibe/issues/new).
+If you found a bug, please [create an issue](https://github.com/mondaycom/vibe/issues/new).

 ## Development Setup